 My job market paper “Weapons Governance by the Weak” examines why and how small and medium states pursue multilateral agreements to govern weapons and demonstrates it through the case of the 2017 Treaty on the Prohibition of Nuclear Weapons.
 It proposes that, beyond the technical content of the agreement, small and medium states pursue these agreements to reduce their vulnerability to great powers and to exercise greater agency and influence in world politics.
 In doing so, it highlights the importance of treating multilateralism and global governance as processes of contestation in world politics, rather than solely as processes of cooperation and absolute gains.
 This paper draws on over 40 elite interviews with diplomats, international bureaucrats, and members of civil society.

 Egel, Naomi and R. Lincoln Hines.
 “Chinese Views on Nuclear Weapons.”
 Research & Politics.

 Egel, Naomi and Nina Obermeier.
 “A Friend Like Me: the Effects of Shared IO Membership” (Revise and resubmit).

 Egel, Naomi and Steven Ward.
 “Revisionism From Below.”

-My research has been supported by the Swiss Government Excellence Scholarship, the US Fulbright Student Award, the Judith Reppy Center for Peace and Conflict Studies at Cornell University, and the Michele Sicca Research Grant from the Cornell Institute for European Studies
+My research has been supported by the Swiss Confederation, the US Fulbright Student Program, the Social Science Research Council, the Judith Reppy Center for Peace and Conflict Studies at Cornell University, and the Cornell Institute for European Studies.